exercism/c/docs/CONTRIBUTING.md

 - `verify-indent` runs `indent` and verifies that it did not result in any file changes.
 If the check does result in file changes, Travis will output the details and report a failure on the related PR.

-- `run-tests` loops through each exercise, prepares the exercise for building and then builds it using `make`, runs the unit tests and then checks it for memory leaks with `valgrind`.
+- `run-tests` loops through each exercise, prepares the exercise for building and then builds it using `make`, runs the unit tests and then checks it for memory leaks with AddressSanitizer.
 If there are build errors, any test fails or there is a memory leak, Travis will output the details and report a failure on the related PR.